lancedb/lance/python/README.md

-# Setup
+# Python bindings for Lance file format

-Lance is a columnar file format designed for managing large-scale computer vision datasets in cloud-native, production environments.
+Lance is a cloud-native columnar data format designed for managing large-scale computer vision datasets in production environments.
 Lance delivers blazing fast performance for image and video data use cases from analytics to point queries to training scans.